 Groups may adopt a particular manual of procedural rules as their parliamentary authority.
-The two most popular manuals are:
+The most popular manual is:

 References that are specific to local governments in Wisconsin are:

 - Larmer, Larry E. A Guide to Parliamentary Procedure for Local Governments in Wisconsin.
 Dubuque: Kendall-Hunt Publishing Company, 1998.